 - 4 scallions (white and green parts), minced

 - Cut raw vegetables, such as cucumbers, radishes, and carrots, plus other dippers, for serving

-- 3. Purée the cooled, roasted onions in a food processor until smooth.
+- 3. Purée the cooled roasted onions in a food processor until smooth.
 Add the mayonnaise, cream cheese, sour cream, lemon juice, Worcestershire and Tabasco sauces, and salt and pepper to taste and purée again until smooth.
-Transfer to a bowl, cover with plastic wrap, and refrigerate at least 4 hours and preferably overnight to allow the flavors to meld.
+Transfer to a bowl, cover with plastic wrap, and refrigerate at least 4 hours and preferably overnight to let the flavors meld.